jesseopdenbrouw/riscv-rv32/README.md

 ## Description

-The RISC-V microcontroller uses the RV32IM instruction set.
-Exceptions and interrupts are supported. `ECALL`, `EBREAK` and `MRET` are supported. `WFI` acts as a no-operation (`NOP`).
+The RISC-V microcontroller uses the RV32IM instruction set and the Zicsr and Zicntr extensions.
+The microcontroller supports exceptions and interrupts. `ECALL`, `EBREAK` and `MRET` are supported. `WFI` acts as a no-operation (`NOP`).
 Currently only machine mode is supported.
 We successfully tested a complex program with interrupts